Healing Through Remembrance

 Pierre started life as a New York City “alley cat.”
 Followed his first owner into her apartment one cold evening and “decided” to become her roommate.

-He eventually made his way to Granby where he became constant companion to his first owner’s mother.
+He eventually made his way to Granby, where he became a constant companion to his first owner’s mother.

 Thus, I returned home from the funeral service with Pierre in tow.